Latest News

 For easy read information about having an eye test, visit www.seeability.org/EReyetest

-For more information, please contact Steve Kill on 07738 040307 or s.kill@seeability.org
+contact Steve Kill on 07738 040307 or s.kill@seeability.org

 Clinical Practice Research Datalink

 This practice contributes to the Clinical Practice Research Datalink (CPRD).
-Information in patient records is important for medical research to develop new treatments and test the safety of medicinces.
+Information in patient records is important for medical research to develop new treatments and test the safety of medicines.
 This practice supports medical research by sending some of the information from patient records to the CPRD.

 CPRD is a Government organisation that provides anonymised patient data for research to improve patient and public health.
 You cannot be identified from the information sent to CPRD.